Response Updates

 1. Legacy Giving

-Legacy giving, also known as legacy gifts or legacy donations, is the heartfelt act of bestowing a portion of your assets or estate to a nonprofit organization or charity of your choice.
+Legacy giving, also known as legacy gifts or legacy donations, is the heartfelt act of bestowing a portion of your assets or estate to a nonprofit organization or charity of your choice after you have passed.

-This benevolent gesture is typically outlined in your will, ensuring that your philanthropic aspirations continue to thrive beyond your lifetime.
+This benevolent gesture is typically outlined in your will or trust, ensuring that your philanthropic aspirations continue to thrive beyond your lifetime.

 At the heart of planned giving lies the intention to create a lasting impact, and legacy giving serves as its embodiment.

-When you engage in planned giving, you’re thoughtfully designing a roadmap for your charitable contributions, often taking into account:
+When you engage in legacy giving, you’re thoughtfully designing a road map for your charitable contributions, often taking into account:

 2. Charitable Bequests

-Similar to a legacy gift, a charitable bequest is a gift outlined in your will, earmarking a specific amount or asset to a chosen nonprofit organization.
+A specific type of legacy gift, a charitable bequest is a gift outlined in your will or trust document, earmarking a specific amount or asset to go to a chosen nonprofit organization.

 As you navigate the world of estate planning, consider the profound impact of charitable bequests.